 Danny stared at the data on his screen and swore.
 “Did you run all the Early Warning System algorithms to check against previous false detections?
 Why did I even ask, of course you did.”

 With no hint of annoyance the AI said, “Believe me, nothing similar to this event has ever been recorded.”

 Danny hit the comm button on his panel.
 “Sir, we have an anomaly heading towards the solar system.”

 “How close is it?” asked the station commander.

 “It was detected as it passed Sirius, but there’s more.”

 “Well?
-Are you going to make me guess, Staff Sargent?” said Major Parsons.
+Don’t make me guess, Staff Sargent.” said Major Parsons.

 “No, Sir.
 It’s big and was going fast, until it went through Sirius.
 Sir.”

 “Near light speed, Sir.
-Then it passed though Sirius and slowed to 0.7c.
+Then it passed though Sirius and slowed to just under 0.7c.
 And it also seemed to use the star to turn.
 Its new trajectory points to Sol.”

 “Hold on, Sergeant.
 I’ll be right there,” commanded Parsons as he headed toward the lift tube and ascended the seven floors to the observatory.